dotnet/orleans/src/Documentation/Advanced-Concepts/Application-Bootstrap-within-a-Silo.md

 title: Application Bootstrapping within a Silo
 ---

+# Application Bootstrapping within a Silo

 There are several scenarios where application want to run some "auto-exec" functions when a silo comes online.

 Some examples include, but are not limited to:
 * Starting background timers to perform periodic housekeeping tasks
 * Pre-loading some cache grains with data downloaded from external backing storage.

 We have now added support for this auto-run functionality through configuring "bootstrap providers" for Orleans silos.
 For example: